 The pioneers who founded the Yishuv in the 19th century faced poverty, starvation, plagues, and bloodshed.
 R. Israel of Shklov, a student of the Vilna Ga’on, describes in the introduction to his work Pe’at ha-Shulhan the unremitting suffering he endured from 1813 to 1836 while founding Jewish communities in Palestine.
 During the First Aliyah from 1882 to 1903, approximately 25,000 Jews immigrated to Palestine, but conditions were so difficult that only about 10,000 remained in the Land at the start of the Second Aliyah.

-Defending the Yishuv has exacted a difficult human toll on our nation.
+Defending the Yishuv has taken a difficult human toll.
 As of Israel’s 2012 Memorial Day, 22,993 sons and daughters have sacrificed their lives since 1860.